-Geoff Gunderson began playing guitar when he was 10 years old and began playing professionally at age 14.
+Geoff Gunderson is a guitar instructor at Augustana who began playing guitar when he was 10 years old and began playing professionally at age 14.
 During and after high-school he toured with Wakefield, a popular 80's rock band.
 Geoff began the study of classical guitar in high school and eventually studied with Arlin Harris at Augustana College and Christopher Johnson at USD, where he graduated in 1989.
 Geoff has attended master classes and clinics by notable guitarists including the L.A.
 Guitar Quartet, Eliot Fisk, Pepe Romero, and others.
 In 1995, Geoff underwent Suzuki training at the South Carolina Suzuki Institute in Spartanburg, SC to specialize in teaching young children.
 In 2009 Mr. Gunderson traveled to Austin, TX for training and licensing in the Childbloom Guitar Program with Kevin Taylor, founder of the program and Geoff is now the director of the Childbloom Guitar Program of Sioux Falls, designed for children age 5 and older.

 Geoff is currently the guitarist for the Jukebox Zeroes and has performed with the South Dakota Symphony, the Sioux City Symphony, and the Sioux City “Rockestra.”
 Geoff teaches classical and contemporary guitar at Augustana College in Sioux Falls, S.D. and Dordt College in Sioux Center, Iowa.
 A lifelong resident of Sioux Falls, Mr. Gunderson lives with his wife Erin and has two grown daughters.

-Maria Peters was born and raised in Poland, where she studied music and got her master's degree in performing and instrumental pedagogy from the Academy of Music in Wroclaw.
+Maria Peters is a viola instructor who was born and raised in Poland, where she studied music and got her master's degree in performing and instrumental pedagogy from the Academy of Music in Wroclaw.
 After graduating, she spent over two years in Paris, France studying language and art.
 After returning to Poland, Peters started to work as a violin teacher in the State Music School in Olesnica.
 During this time, she was also studying management in Music and Culture Institutions.
 During this time, one of Peters’s students won the National Violin Award in the Janina Garcia Polish National Violin Competition.
 She was also an active member of European String Teachers Association and chairwoman for Solidarnosc (Solidarity).

 Peters moved to Sioux Falls in 2001 and started to work primarily as a private violin and viola teacher, but also as an individual instrument instructor for the University of Sioux Falls (2002 - present) and Augustana College (2002 - 2007, 2012 - present).
 Maria teaches over 50 violin and viola students, many are involved in the South Dakota Symphony Youth Orchestra and the Dakota Academy for the Performing Arts.